FortiNAC-F

 Having a Backup plan is crucial when dealing with severe cases where FortiNAC services cannot be fixed or restored properly.

-• Backups should securely stored to a remote location.
-Ideally these can be 2 different locations in order to ensure availability in case one of these locations is compromised or down (remote site + cloud location).
+• Backups should be securely stored in a remote location: Remote Backups.
+Ideally, these can be 2 different locations to ensure availability in case one of these locations is compromised or down (remote site + cloud location).

-• Use a secure method such as SSH for remote backup management.
+• Use a secure method such as Remote backup configuration.

 • Keep VM snapshots to easily restore services in case of issues caused by upgrades or configuration changes

-• Keep a document with specific steps and procedures on how to restore FortiNAC when the system is corrupted and unresonsive which might require the administrator to Factory reset the server.
+• Keep a document with specific steps and procedures on how to restore FortiNAC when the system is corrupted and unresponsive, which might require the administrator to Factory reset the server.
+The following article can be used as an example when building the system restore procedure: Technical Tip: FortiNAC-F system restore procedure.

-• Using the Backup scheduler, define a Backup plan on how often these should be executed and when to purge local backups.
+• Using the Scheduling Backups, define a Backup plan on how often these should be executed and when to purge local backups.

 • Use hashing algorithms to validate backup file integrity.

-• Secure backups through encryption and use Firewall policies to limit access to only responisble users needing that type of access.
+• Secure backups through encryption and use Firewall policies to limit access to only responsible users needing that type of access.

-• Configure external logging in order to capture system events or be alerted for specific events that could be an indication of compromise.
+• Configure external logging to capture system events or be alerted for specific events that could be an indication of compromise.

-• External logging will also release FortiNAC resources to focus in control fucntions instead of internal logging.
+• External logging will also release FortiNAC resources to focus on control functions instead of internal logging.

 FortiAnalyzer Device Integration